 Colleen began practicing law in 2008 with Bell, Davis & Pitt shortly after moving to Winston-Salem.
 She has experience handling a wide range of disputes.
 Colleen regularly represents individuals, families, small businesses, corporations, and non-profit organizations in contract, employment, corporate, professional negligence, estate, trust, guardianship, and fiduciary disputes.
-Colleen has experience with:
+Colleen has experience negotiating the resolution of the following types of matters outside of court:

 - Business divorce